 Smart, Advanced Control

 Using smart controls that can provide advanced features to help maintain your heat tracing is the best way to conserve energy.
 Most smart controllers have more options to control a heat tracing circuit than a simple thermostat, such as on/off, always on, always off.
 An advanced controller such as the nVent RAYCHEM Elexant 4010i has a control mode called Proportional Ambient Sensing Control (PASC).
 This controller can proportionally energize the power to the heating cable based on the ambient temperature.
-The Elexant 4010i accomplishes this by adjusting the duty cycle to the heating cable, rapidly cycling power on and off to ensure that only the right amount of heat is produced based on the ambient temperature.
-This way it’s not energized 100% of the time, reducing the overall energy consumption of that system.
+The Elexant 4010i accomplishes this by adjusting the duty cycle to the heating cable, rapidly cycling power to ensure that only the right amount of heat is produced.
+This way a system is not energized 100% of the time, reducing the overall energy consumption of that system.
 The savings opportunities can be significant.

 Utilizing smart advanced controls are the best option to manage your heat tracing system.
-It not only helps reduce energy consumption but can also be your eyes and ears to efficiently run your process including:
+It not only helps reduce energy consumption but can also be key to efficiently run your process including:

 - Centralize operations and alarm reporting